ck37/varimpact/README.md

 ## Summary

 varImpact uses causal inference statistics to generate variable importance estimates for a given dataset and outcome.
 It answers the question: which of my Xs are most related to my Y?
 Each variable's influence on the outcome is estimated semiparametrically, without assuming a linear relationship or other functional form, and the covariate list is ranked by order of importance.
-This can be used for exploratory data analysis, for dimensionality reduction, for experimental design (e.g. to determine blocking and re-randomization), to reduce variance in an estimation procedure, etc. See Hubbard & van der Laan (2016) for more details.
+This can be used for exploratory data analysis, for dimensionality reduction, for experimental design (e.g. to determine blocking and re-randomization), to reduce variance in an estimation procedure, etc. See Hubbard & van der Laan (2016) and Hubbard, Kennedy, & van der Laan (2017) for more details.

 ## Details